evangipson/developer-pro-tips/algorithms/README.md

   - Heuristics are critical to developing algorithms.
 - Reasonable-looking algorithms can easily be incorrect.
   - Algorithm correctness is a property that must be carefully demonstrated.
+- The heart of any algorithm is an idea.
+Clarity should be the goal.